Preamble

 1. Incident – Individual(s) violate our Pillars of Unity/orientation agreement.

-2. Report incident – members report the incident to CL or CC.
+2. Report incident – members report the incident to CC.

 3. Warning – CC calls in person and allows them to correct behavior.